 - Husqvarna National Sales Conference

-On the side, I help run and produce a site called To Be Determined.
-In addition to creating content about cycling, we race our bikes at the regional and sometimes national level, on road, dirt, and gravel.
-I have a cat, named Ian, and I live in Boerum Hill – a neighborhood of Brooklyn, New York – with my girlfriend.
+I love to cook, ride and work on bicycles, and play tennis.
+I have a cat, named Ian, and I live in Boerum Hill – a neighborhood of Brooklyn, New York – with my wife, Emily.